-We perform this after following the formal testing processes in order to break the system and find the defect which might not get caught by following usual testing approach.
+We perform this after following the formal testing processes.
+In order to break the system and find the defect which might not get caught by following the usual testing approach.

 Features of Adhoc testing

 - It is unplanned and unstructured.
 No planning is required for performing adhoc testing.

 - It doesn’t require any documentation or formal test case execution.